Skip to main content

 by Francis Spufford - Fiction, Historical Fiction

-It’s the summer of 1939.
-Iris Hawkins has a chance encounter with Geoff.
-What was supposed to be one night of abandon draws her instead into a nightmare of otherworldly pursuit --- into a reality where time bends, spirits can be summoned and history hangs by a thread.
+It’s the summer of 1939, and the air in London is thick with the tension of impending war.
+Iris Hawkins, a fiery young financial secretary, has a chance encounter with Geoff, a genius engineer from the new technology of television.
+What was supposed to be one night of abandon draws her instead into a nightmare of otherworldly pursuit --- into a reality where time bends, spirits can be summoned, and history hangs by a thread.
 Soon there are Nazi planes droning overhead.
-In a time when death falls randomly from above each night, the defense of the city is in the hands of its women.
+In a time when all the men are away in uniform, the defense of the city is in the hands of its women.
 But Iris has more to contend with than just the terrors of the Blitz.
-Over the rooftops of burning London, in the twisted passages between past and present, through the vast night sky and across the tiny screens of early television, a fascist fanatic is travelling with a gun in her hand and only Iris can stop her from altering the course of history forever.
+Over the rooftops of burning London, a fascist fanatic is traveling with a gun in her hand, and only Iris can stop her from altering the course of history forever.

 by Francis Spufford - Fiction, Historical Fiction